Gemba is a lean management philosophy, which means go and see. It is used to identify problems and improve processes. Discover its many benefits!

-You’ve probably heard of the famous TV series "Undercover Boss" but you might not have known that it was linked to the concept of Gemba.
-In this show, CEOs dress up so that staff members don’t recognize them and they go work with frontline employees.
+You’ve probably heard of the famous TV series “Undercover Boss” but you might not have known that it was linked to the concept of Gemba.
+In this show, CEOs dress up so that staff members don’t recognize them and they go work with frontline employees and workers.
 This helps them understand the work that is done and find ideas to improve processes for all stakeholders (customers, employees, etc.).

 Steps to establish an effective gemba walk

-1. Prepare your team members
+1. Prepare your team workers

 You should let them know in advance that they will be asked questions regarding when, how and why things are done in a certain way.
 It’s important for your staff to understand that you want transparent and detailed answers.
-Employees should not tell the manager what they want to hear.
+Employees and workers should not tell the manager what they want to hear.
 Rather, they should give them a realistic overview.
 If there are processes that are not being conducted according to the company’s standards, the manager should be made aware.

 Gemba is a collaborative approach that works best when both parties have a full understanding of the concept and its purpose.
-Your employees should not feel that the questions asked are confrontational.
+Your employees and workers should not feel that the questions asked are confrontational.
 The manager is simply seeking to have a deeper understanding of processes in order to find improvement ideas and get rid of wasteful activities.